SECAM: Comparison to PAL and NTSC

 This means that the vertical colour resolution of a field is halved compared to NTSC.
-However, the colour signals of all colour TV systems of the time were encoded in a narrower band than their luma signals, so color information had lower horizontal resolution compared to luma in all systems.
-This matches the human retina, which has higher luminance resolution than color resolution.
+However, the colour signals of all colour TV systems of the time were encoded in a narrower band than their luma signals, so colour information had lower horizontal resolution compared to luma in all systems.
+This matches the human retina, which has higher luminance resolution than colour resolution.
 On SECAM, the loss of vertical colour resolution makes the colour resolution closer to uniform in both axes and has little visual effect.
 The idea of reducing the vertical colour resolution comes from Henri de France, who observed that colour information is approximately identical for two successive lines.
-Because the colour information was designed to be a cheap, backward-compatible addition to the monochrome signal, the color signal has a lower bandwidth than the luminance signal, and hence lower horizontal resolution.
+Because the colour information was designed to be a cheap, backward-compatible addition to the monochrome signal, the colour signal has a lower bandwidth than the luminance signal, and hence lower horizontal resolution.
 Fortunately, the human visual system is similar in design: it perceives changes in luminance at a higher resolution than changes in chrominance, so this asymmetry has minimal visual impact.
 It was therefore also logical to reduce the vertical colour resolution.
 A similar paradox applies to the vertical resolution in television in general: reducing the bandwidth of the video signal will preserve the vertical resolution, even if the image loses sharpness and is smudged in the horizontal direction.
 Hence, video could be sharper vertically than horizontally.
 Additionally, transmitting an image with too much vertical detail will cause annoying flicker on interlaced television screens, as small details will only appear on a single line (in one of the two interlaced fields), and hence be refreshed at half the frequency.
 (This is a consequence of interlaced scanning that is obviated by progressive scan.)
 Computer-generated text and inserts have to be carefully low-pass filtered to prevent this.